Dlogical23/capstone/README.md

     4. Post your idea (including a title and description) to your student community to receive peer feedback.

-    KMeans Classification Model with FastAPI *Disclaimer - These processes were assisted by ChatGPT, and will reflect in screen captures.
+    KMeans Classification Model with FastAPI

+# *Disclaimer - These processes were assisted by ChatGPT, and will reflect in screen captures.

 This repository contains code for training a KMeans classification model and serving it via a FastAPI-based REST API.
 The API allows users to send input features and receive cluster predictions.

-Table of Contents
+# Table of Contents
-Overview
+1. Overview
-Repository Structure
+2. Repository Structure
-Classification : A Through Look Inside
+3. Classification : A Through Look Inside
-Prerequisites
+4. Prerequisites
-Installation
+5. Installation
-Training the KMeans Model
+6. Training the KMeans Model
-Running the FastAPI Server
+7. Running the FastAPI Server
-API Endpoints
+8. API Endpoints
-Maintenance
+9. Maintenance
-Contributing
+10. Contributing
-License
+11. License
+12. Acknowledgements

-Overview
+# Overview

 This project demonstrates how to:
 Train a KMeans clustering model using scikit-learn.
 Save the trained model using joblib.